dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 ### Web-based deployment

-Apps that use either the Blazor Server or Blazor WebAssembly hosting model are deployed as web apps that are updated on the next app refresh.
+Blazor web apps are updated on the next app refresh from the browser.

 :::moniker range=">= aspnetcore-6.0"